benlansdell/ethome/docs/api-docs/video.md

 clone_metadata(tracking_files: list, **kwargs) → dict
 ```

-Prepare a metadata dictionary for defining a VideosetDataFrame.
+Prepare a metadata dictionary for defining a ExperimentDataFrame.

 Only required argument is list of DLC tracking file names.